 While in summertime the city is full of runners, seeing someone going at full speed is not so common.
 Why take up this seemingly strange exercise?
 Well, short and intense running workouts provide great benefits for your overall health – and it’s based on evidence!

 So, what are the benefits?

 - Cardiovascular health.
-There are all kinds of cardio exercises – aerobics, flash workout, cycling… And a strong heart should be rather a necessity that a luxury.
-But it’s so hard to find time to exercise regularly!..
+There are all kinds of cardio exercises – aerobics, flash workout, cycling… And a strong heart should be rather a necessity than a luxury.
+But it’s so hard to find time to exercise regularly!...
 Recent studies have shown that six sessions of short sprints are just as effective in improving your heart fitness as an hour of aerobic exercise every day!

 - Seems like endurance levels should be more influenced by long, steady exercises.
 But turns out that the cyclists who have taken up sprinting have shown to have twice as much endurance as before!